jawahar-shazab/docs/docs/api.md

 POST /v1/cameras/site
 ```

-Creates a camera associated with a specific site.
+This API allows you to create a camera and associate it with a specific site.
+It helps organize cameras based on their physical or logical locations within the system.

 #### 5. Create Camera by Site URL